 Step 1: Let the food fill the screen

 Whenever I’m snapping a food shot, I like to use Camera+.
-It has more functionality than the iPhone’s native camera app (at least until iOS 5 comes out), and it lets you do some fundamental post processing (like cropping your image).
+It has more functionality than the iPhone’s native camera app, and it lets you do some fundamental post processing (like cropping your image).

 When you’re framing your picture, try to eliminate all the outside clutter (napkins, forks, Jäger bombs… you know the drill).
 There’s no harm in trying to quickly make things look pretty, too.
 A lettuce leaf here, a little parsley there… those kind of things can go a long way.
 (Again, just don’t make a big production out of it.)